We will never sell, distribute or lease any information that we hold of yours to third parties.

 The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) bring is new laws to protect you as a user online.
-At Alder Vineyard we support and champion all these rights and to make sure you understand your legal entitlement we have outline the new rights brought in with GDPR below.
+At Alder Vineyard we support and champion all these rights and to make sure you understand your legal entitlement we have outlined the new rights brought in with GDPR below.

 - The right to be informed – all organisations must be completely transparent in how they are using personal data

 - The right of access – individuals will have the right to know exactly what information is held about them and how it is processed.

 - The right of rectification – individuals will be entitled to have personal data rectified if it is inaccurate or incomplete.

 - The right to erasure – also known as ‘the right to be forgotten’, this refers to an individual’s right to have their personal data deleted or removed without the need for a specific reason as to why they wish to discontinue.

 - The right to restrict processing – an individual’s right to block or suppress processing of their personal data.